A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Next up, clarity and persuasiveness.
 Your content should communicate your message and persuade visitors to take action.

-Ensure your main points are crystal clear and answer the audience’s questions.
+Make sure your main points are crystal clear and answer the visitors’ questions.
 Avoid ambiguity like the plague.

-Use persuasive language to promote the benefits of your products or services and make your calls to action (CTAs) decisive and action-oriented.
-Words like “Buy Now,” “Sign Up,” or “Learn More” should be clear and compelling.
+Advocate the benefits of your products or services with persuasive language, and make your calls to action (CTAs) assertive and action-oriented.
+Words like "Buy Now," "Sign Up," or "Learn More" should be clear and compelling.

 Check Tone and Voice